 The power of Salesforce lies in the ability to customize an org, much of which can be done quickly, by an admin or consultant using declarative (point-and-click) configuration.
-What this boils down to, is this: adding and modifying metadata is easy to do, but get it wrong and face serious consequences.
-Deleting metadata is an even scarier thought.
+This boils down to one fact: adding and modifying metadata is easy to do, but get it wrong and face serious consequences.
+And deleting metadata is an even scarier thought.

-The only way to increase both the speed changes can be made, and to mitigate risk, is to have a well understood implementation lifecycle that manages changes to the org metadata rigorously.
-Lose control of the metadata and you lose control of the org.
-This is what we advocate!
+The way to increase the speed changes can be made while mitigating risk, is to have a well understood implementation lifecycle.
+Manage changes to the org metadata rigorously, or lose control of the org.

-So, how well are other Salesforce customers doing in taking care of their org and its metadata?
-We have analyzed over 1 billion metadata items and this post will share 10 things that the Elements Product Management team have discovered.
-Some of these findings will hopefully get you thinking more seriously about impact analysis.
+In terms of taking care of org metadata, how well are other Salesforce customers doing?
+We have analyzed 1+ billion metadata items and this guide will share 10 learnings that the Elements Product Management team discovered.
+Hopefully, these findings will get you thinking more seriously about impact analysis.

 The number of metadata items in orgs is staggering.